New Yorkers build walls of sticky notes in defiance of Trump

-NEW YORK This is not the kind of wall Donald Trump was talking about.
+NEW YORK (Reuters) - This is not the kind of wall Donald Trump was talking about.

 In the liberal stronghold of New York City, residents distraught over the incoming Republican administration were finding solace a week after the U.S. presidential election by placing handwritten, anonymous notes on the walls of a busy subway station.